 Speaking from one former self-rep to another……

-Before I became a lawyer, I assumed that a self-represented litigant can simply come to court, tell her story to the judge, and all will go well from there.
+Before I became a lawyer, I assumed that a person can simply come to court, tell her story to the judge, and all will go well from there.
 I was wrong.
 There is a lot more to presenting your case than just telling your story.

-If you are a litigant, it is worthwhile to educate yourself as to the rules that govern litigation.
+If you are involved in a lawsuit, it is worthwhile to educate yourself as to the rules that govern litigation.
 Understanding the basics of the court process helps you become better prepared for your case.

 (This consultation is available during the week, and does not require 2 weeks notice.)

-If you have a problem and need some general information to help you make a decision on who to talk to (lawyer, mediator, accountant) or where to go next (speciality clinics, community support centres, support groups), this session is for you.
+If you have a problem and need some general information to help you make a decision on who to talk to (lawyer, mediator, accountant) or where to go (speciality clinics, community support centres, support groups), this consultation is for you.

-Keep in mind that these sessions are for legal education/information only.
-I will not be applying the law to your case, or providing advice as to how you should proceed.
+Keep in mind that this consultation is for legal education/information only.
+I will not be applying the law to your case, or providing legal advice as to how you should proceed.

 General legal education sessions can include the following topics.
 Before we meet, you can tell me which topic you’d like to learn about.